 We consider not only the engineered electrochemically active material, but the context of the material.
 For example, more than 90% of electrochemical storage cells (batteries) contain printed or slurry cast components.
 Printing processes decouple materials synthesis and device fabrication, and allow for high throughput continuous manufacturing.
 This decoupling has allowed researchers to improve the materials used in all electrochemical cells and enabled the batteries we rely on a daily basis to be small, reliable and affordable.

-We have created an environment where we can quickly print, test, and analyze battery electrodes.
+We have created an environment where we can quickly synthesize, print, test, and analyze battery electrodes.
 With our custom fabrication equipment, microfluidic fabrication and testing equipment, and in-lab prototyping tools we can quickly iterate on designs and experiments, starting with a "shotgun" approach to complex problems and developing both variable spaces and hypotheses of interaction after a few design cycles.
+In practice, we have learned

 (we're just warming up)